 Mics often get damaged by their plugs or after being used for a long time.
 You should check them carefully for damage and replace them if necessary.
 Here are a few tips to keep in mind when checking your microphone:

 Running a microphone test on Windows is easy, and anyone can do it.
 This test ensures whether the device is working properly or not.
-If the audio signals are passing without interruption, you don’t have to go for a new one.
+You don’t have to go for a new one if the audio signals pass without interruption.

-- Go to the Windows search bar and search “Sound Settings,” and open the settings.
+• Go to the Windows search bar, search “Sound Settings,” and open the settings.

-- Now tap on your microphone; if you see the blue line moving back and forth, your microphone is working fine.
+• Now tap on your microphone; if you see the blue line moving back and forth, your microphone works fine.

 Check Speakers